 - Instruct your child on how to best make him or herself visible.
 Whether it’s day or night, wear bright or even fluorescent colors, as well as something that will reflect light, such as reflective tape or flashing lights.
-Understand that just because you see a car doesn’t mean the driver sees you.
-For this reason, it’s better to avoid riding at night.
+Make sure they understand that just because they see a car doesn’t mean the driver sees them.
+For this reason, it’s better have them avoid riding at night when possible.

 - Your child should know how to watch for road hazards, like potholes, gravel, leaves, broken glass, puddles and dogs.

-- Children under the age of 10 should not be riding in the street.
-They should be on the sidewalk.
+- Children under the age of 10 should not ride in the street.
+Instead, make sure they stay on the sidewalk whenever possible.